 Kyoto is a city rich in Japanese culture.
 Around every corner there is something new to discover.
-People wear the traditional Japanese kimonos and there are temples with zen gardens around every turn.
-When Jess and I visited Kyoto (the former capital of Japan) we saw more amazing things in just a few days than I ever could have imagined.
-But there was one very special place that we were sure to fit into the schedule, Fushimi Inari-tasisha, or as we westerners with thick tongues and horrible Japanese often call it, The Red Gates Temple.
+People wear the traditional Japanese kimonos and there are temples with zen gardens everywhere!
+When Jess and I visited Kyoto we saw more amazing site in just a few days than I ever could have imagined.
+But there was one very special place that we were sure to fit into the schedule.
+Fushimi Inari-tasisha, or as we westerners with thick tongues and horrible Japanese often call it, The Red Gates Temple.

-Fushimi Inari-tasisha is located in Fushimi-Ku, Kyoto and sits right at the base of a mountain.
+Fushimi Inari-Taisha is located in Fushimi-Ku, Kyoto at the base of a mountain.
 Construction of the shrine originally started in 711 AD and at that time it was located in Inariyana.
 In 816 AD it was moved to its current location and the vast majority of the temple as it exists today was built in 1499 AD.
-The temple was designated Kanpei-taisha, or governmentally protected, in 1871 AD.
+The temple was designated Kanpei-taisha or governmentally protected, in 1871 AD.

 Look at all those arches!

-One of the most noteworthy things you will also notice at Fushimi Inari-tasisha are the orange gateway arches.
+One of the most noteworthy things you will also notice at Fushimi Inari-Taisha are the orange gateway arches.
 These are called Torii and there are thousands of them at the temple.
-Of the approximately 32,000 Torii in Japan dedicated to Inari, many of them are located at Fushimi Inari-tasisha.
-Most of these Torii have been donated to the temple by Japanese businesses, due to that fact that Inari is known as the spirit of agriculture, good business, and prosperity.
+Torri dedicated to Inari can be found all over Japan, but you will find more at Fushimi Inari-Taisha than anywhere else.
+Japanese businesses have donated many of the Torii.
+This is because Inari is known as the spirit of agriculture, good business, and prosperity.
 It is also common for Japanese businesses to have Torii dedicated to Inari on the roof of their corporate headquarters.

-To get to Fushimi Inari-tasisha I would recommend leaving early!
+To get to Fushimi Inari-Taisha I would recommend leaving early!
 Dedicate an entire day to this one shrine if you have the time in your trip.
-Taking the subway is probably your best bet, as it is only a five minute ride from Kyoto station.
+Most people just take the subway since the temple is only a five-minute ride from Kyoto station.

 You are going to want to get off at JR Nara Line Inari Station.
-From there it is a relatively short walk through a whole lot of street vendors.
+From there it is a relatively short walk through a ton of street vendors.
 Once you have arrived, go slow.
-Take your time to thoroughly enjoy the majesty of Fushimi Inari-tasisha.
+Take your time to thoroughly enjoy the majesty of Fushimi Inari-Taisha.
 Spread throughout the four kilometers of Torii are a number of smaller shrines.
 This, in my opinion, is one of the greatest things about the temple.

-Yes it’s going to be packed just about any time you go (it’s a pretty famous temple) but the complex is so large you can always find a little secluded spot to walk hand in hand with that special someone, or even capture the perfect photo without other people in the background, and we all know that pictures like that are truly a rarity.
+Yes, it’s going to be packed just about any time you go, it’s a pretty famous temple.
+However, the complex is so large you can always find a little secluded spot to walk hand in hand with that special someone, or even capture the perfect photo without other people in the background, and we all know that pictures like that are truly a rarity.